 Students who earn the designation Knight of Distinction demonstrate that they are able to make connections between theory and practice and that they possess valuable skills such as problem-solving, teamwork, time-management, and communication that employers and graduate schools prize.
 The title Knight of Distinction recognizes students’ academic accomplishments as well as their professional and civic achievements in the world beyond the classroom.

 Student Profile: Keyonnia

-Students in the Knights of Distinction program must stay enrolled in a 0-credit online course which will guide them through the program as they earn milestones in five categories.
+Students in the Knights of Distinction program must stay enrolled in a 0-credit online course which will guide them through the program as they complete a series of five milestone categories.

 You must be actively enrolled (full- or part-time) in the fall and spring semesters and maintain a 3.0 UCF GPA.
 A student whose UCF GPA drops below 3.0 will be placed in a probationary status for one semester, during which they will remain in Knights of Distinction and will have the opportunity to raise their GPA.

 A student whose UCF GPA remains below 3.0 for more than a semester will be removed from the program, though they may apply for readmission at a later date

 All current and incoming UCF students are eligible for the Knights of Distinction program, regardless of whether you are full time or part time, if you started at UCF as a first-year student, or if you are a transfer student entering with pre-existing credit hours.

 To be eligible students must maintain a 3.0 UCF GPA and be actively enrolled in at least 1 credit hour of coursework in the fall and spring semesters as they advance through their degree programs.